Ocelot range - map published under a Wikimedia commons license (see below)

 The Ocelot Habitat once extended to a landscape called the "Chaparral" in the US (gulf coast - Texas).

 Another ocelot habitat is the back yards of people's homes in the USA as a number of people have domesticated the Ocelot.
 This wild cat is not much larger than a large domestic cat (see largest domestic cat breeds) and is therefore suitable for domestication if one believes in that sort of thing.
-Another small wild cat that has been domesticated is the Serval.
+Another wild cat that has been domesticated is the Serval.

 Here is a picture of an example of Ocelot habitat: